Raigad district: Guardian Minister

-The district was renamed to Raigad after the fort that was the first capital of the former Maratha Empire, which in turn was renamed from its earlier name - Rairi.
-The fort is located in the interior regions of the district, in dense forests on a west-facing spur of the Western Ghats of Sahyadri Range.
+The district was renamed to Raigad after the fort that was the first capital of the former Maratha Empire, which in turn was renamed from its earlier name, Rairi.
+The fort is located in the interior regions of the district, in dense forests, on a west-facing spur of the Western Ghats of Sahyadri Range.
 In 2011 the district had a population of 2,634,200, compared to 2,207,929 in 2001.
 The name was changed in the regime of Chief Minister A. R. Antulay on 1 January 1981.
 In 2011 urban dwellers had increased to 36.91% from 24.22% in 2001.
 Alibag is the headquarters of Raigad district.

 Raigad district's neighbouring districts are Mumbai, Thane districts on North, Pune district on East, Satara district on South East, Ratnagiri district is present on South side and Arabian sea on West.

 History

 Kulaba (also spelled Kolaba) district was split from Thane district in 1869.
 At this point, the northernmost parts of present-day Raigad district were retained in Thane district.
 Panvel, just across the bay from Mumbai, was not included in Kolaba district until 1883, and Karjat, an area in the north-east corner of modern Raigad district, was not placed in Kolaba district until 1891.
 Kolaba district was later renamed as Raigad district.

+In July 2023, a major landslide, caused by torrential rains, resulted in at least 22 deaths, with more than 100 feared trapped under debris.
+Over half of the houses in the hillside village, precisely 17 out of 48, were either entirely or partially buried by the debris from the landslide.